odea-project/qAlgorithms/docs/description_qpeaks.md

 All peak properties are adjusted for the original x-axis using the step length for the region in which a peak was defined.

+The regression properties, including uncertainties, we calculate are as follows:
+* Position
+* Height
+* Full Width at Half Maximum (FWHM)
+* Area

+Further, goodness-of-fit parameters are calculated per regression.

+**Calculation of Position and Height**

+The position is the derivative at y = 0 for the apex-containing part of the peak.
+This depends on the coefficient b1 -- if b1 < 0, the left half describes the apex (and vice versa).
+The height is obtained by evaluating the peak at x = apex.

+**Calculation of FWHM**

+The width is calculated from the regression and not empirically.
+For this, we solve every peak half for x and calculate the difference when setting y to h / 2.

+**Calculation of the Area**

+The area of the peak is calculated from -infinity to infinity for the common case of both quadratic coefficients being negative.
+Here, the area is first calculated for the transformed x-axis and then multiplied with the (uniform) distance in x between points to scale it to the original axis.
+The used antiderivative contains the imaginary error function erfi(x), but the normal error function applies if the quadratic coefficient is negative since we take its square root.
+If the coefficient is positive, erfi() is used.
+The initial area is first calculated for every peak half and then summed up.

 ## Expansion for Multiple x-axes
 @todo